Grain-Based Salads That Seriously Satisfy

 Winter Kale and Wild Rice Salad

-The perfect mix of light and filling, this Winter Kale and Wild Rice Salad makes for a satisfying lunch that will get you through a long day.
+The perfect mix of light and filling, this kale and rice salad makes for a satisfying lunch that will get you through a long day.
 Play around with your ingredients, like swapping kale for arugula, and apple for pear.
 Bonus: It's vegan and gluten free.
+(Related: 10 New Ways to Eat Kale)

 Green Goddess Glow Bowl